flowx-ai/docs-flowx/docs/flowx-designer/designer-setup-guide/designer-setup-guide.md

           servicePort: 80
 ```

-2. For testing process definitions from the FLOWX Designer, we need to route API calls and SSE communication to the Engine backend.
+2. For testing process definitions from the FLOWX Designer, route API calls and SSE communication to the Engine backend.

 Setup for routing REST calls: